maimpilly/maimpilly.github.io/src/content/project/02-research-thesis.md

 Further information about the project and more validation steps implemented can be seen in the Github repo.

-This project proved that by combining a data catalog (to know *where* data is) with a VKG (to know *what* data is), we can successfully tame the chaos of heterogeneous data.
+This project proved that by combining a data catalog (to know *where* data is) with a VKG (to know *what* data is), we can successfully control the chaos of heterogeneous data.